mikemcbride/toggleDisabled/README.md

 toggleDisabled is an AngularJS directive written with Twitter Bootstrap in mind.
 The goal is to bind the disabled attribute with a $scope element.
 When the $scope value is true, you can click the button, and when it is false, the button is disabled.

+Wanna see it in action?
+Check out http://mmcbride1007.github.io/toggleDisabled

 Usage
 =====